mrpurplenz/cvauth/README.md

 ## Non-goals

 - AX.25 socket or radio handling
-- uses pyham_pe to interface with an existing agwpe server such as direwolf
+- handle tnc or direwolf connectivity
-- Connection management
+- Connection management - ONLY chattervox protocol support which excludes connected frames for now
 - Encryption (signing only)

 ## Status

-This project is in early development.
+This project is now at initial release
-The initial focus is on defining clean APIs and extracting existing, working code from my Paracon-auth fork into a standalone library.
+The focus is on defining clean APIs and maybe fulfilling my personal goals for an authenticated chat terminal.

+Other uses may be built using the example programs: cvauth_tui.py cvauth_reflector.py cvauth_cli.py

+for example I might build an authenticated radio chess program one day... or someone else could using my api and example code.

 ## Public API